Choose section

 PAPER

-Paper backings are available in different weight or thicknesses using the designations A (the lightest weight) through F (the heaviest weight).
-Light weight papers A-C are commonly used for power sanding with sheets or discs or for hand sanding.
-The heavier weights (D, E & F) may be seen in sheets or discs for power sanding or in the case of the E & F weights for belts.
+Paper backings are available in different weights or thicknesses using the designations A (the lightest weight) through F (the heaviest weight).
+Lightweight papers A-C are commonly used for power sanding with sheets or discs or hand sanding.
+The heavier weights (D, E & F) may be seen in sheets or discs for power sanding, or in the case of the E & F weights for belt materials.
 Only the E & F weight products are considered heavy enough to be belt materials.
 Some parameters that need to be met before considering a paper belt are:

 - Work must be flat.
 Paper will not follow a contour easily and is more likely to crease, kink or tear on contoured work than cloth.

 - Work should be limited to grits 80 and finer.
-If you ran coarse grit belts (24-60) in paper, the backing would wear out before the grain was fully utilized.
-Paper is extremely well-suited for belts in grits 150 finer where it will result in a finer finish per grit than cloth and will cost less.
+If you ran coarse grit belts (24-60) in the paper, the backing would wear out before the grain was fully utilized.
+Paper is exceptionally well-suited for belts in grits 150 finer, resulting in a finer finish per grit than cloth and will cost less.

 Paper can be chemically treated to be waterproof and should be marked as waterproof or with the abbreviation W/D or WP.